| Adenoidectomy

 there is a very small risk of bleeding within 24 hours of

 surgery.
 If this occurs, it will usually stop by itself.
+PROCEDURE: Typically, Adenoidectomy will be combined with another procedure

 such as tonsillectomy or placement of ear tubes.
 The Adenoidectomy